 Describe how QUIC-based media delivery protocol(s) identified in clause 4 of TR 26.836 can be applied to the scenario.

-Detail how specific QUIC features (e.g., reliable/unreliable streams, stream prioritization, connection migration) may be leveraged to benefit this scenario.
+Explain how specific QUIC features (e.g., reliable/unreliable streams, stream prioritization, connection migration) may be leveraged to benefit this scenario.

 Discuss potential security and privacy aspects impacted by QUIC usage, if any.